 groups evaluated for PEG or “all students” only?

 students” only.
 However, schools that are PEG-listed

-to the performance of a student group on any of the three
+to the performance of a student group in one of the 4 indexes.

 Q: Why can't the standard state

 accountability ratings and the PEG list be aligned?